Victor-Soldatov/gcfc32/README.md

  Simple console utility application can be used to view content of PE32 inter-sections gapes or to fill them with specified or default filler.

  Use makefile to build executable file.
+Adjust variables with valid pathes.